run2bizdocs/docs-1/en-us/docs/faq.md

     Both the Service Request screen and some reports (such as "Quality of Service - SLA"), the ordering of the number of requests follows an increasing sequential order, except when:

-    1- The reports group the data by some special criteria (eg, by SLA, which is what happens in the case of the report "Quality of Service - SLA")
+    1- The reports group the data by some special criteria (eg, by SLA, which is what happens in the case of the report "Quality of Service - SLA");
     2- When the feature called Sequence Block is impacted by an external factor, this occurs if:

          -  There is an application stop for version upgrade, or environment maintenance and later return;